IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 side.
 Additional congestion that this causes will reflect back and cause a reduction of the reference window.

 Reference window is reduced if congestion is detected.
 Similar as for LEDBAT the reference window is reduced either by a fixed fraction in case of packet loss or Classic ECN marking, or if the estimated queue delay exceeds a given threshold depending on how much the delay exceeds the threshold.
 SCReAMv2 reduces the reference window in proportion to the fraction of marked packets if L4S is used (scalable congestion control).

 ~~~
 ref_wnd = BETA_LOSS * (BETA_ECN|l4s_alpha) * qtarget_alpha * ref_wnd
 ~~~

 After a congestion event the reference window seeks to increase by one segment per RTT until a certain number of RTT elapses.
-After this initial phase the refrence window increases multiplicativly where the increase factor is adjusted relative to a previous max value and the time elapsed since last congestion event.
+After this initial congestion avoidance phase the refrence window increases multiplicativly where the increase factor is adjusted relative to a previous max value and the time elapsed since last congestion event.
 This enables a faster convergence to a higher link speed.